AndrewAnnex/SpiceyPy/docs/sclk.rst

   values from this system are mapped to TDB.

 The standard time system used for the conversion is referred to here
-and in the CSPICE SCLK functions as the \``parallel'' time system.
+and in the SPICE SCLK functions as the `parallel` time system.
-Normally, the CSPICE Toolkit will use only one parallel time system
+Normally, the SPICE Toolkit will use only one parallel time system
 for any given spacecraft clock.

 Conversion from TDB to encoded SCLK follows the reverse path: first,